Phyllis Grosskurth

-Born in Toronto, Ontario, she received a Bachelor of Arts honours degree in English from the University of Toronto and later a Master of Arts degree from the University of Ottawa.
+Grosskurth was born in Toronto, Ontario, the granddaughter of physician James Miles Langstaff.
+She received a Bachelor of Arts honours degree in English from Trinity College, University of Toronto in 1946 and later a Master of Arts degree from the University of Ottawa.
 In 1962, she was awarded a doctorate by the University of London, and in addition became a Doctor of Letters at Trinity College, University of Toronto.

-She published ground-breaking studies of literary/ sexual and psycho-analytical subjects: firstly editing the journals and then publishing a biography of John Addington Symonds.
+She published ground-breaking studies of literary/sexual and psycho-analytical subjects: firstly editing the journals of, and subsequently publishing a biography of, John Addington Symonds.
 This was followed by a controversial exploration of Freud and his inner circle; then a study of Melanie Klein, which was the source of a successful stage play called Mrs Klein written by Nicholas Wright.
 Her biography of Lord Byron, The Flawed Angel, was the first comprehensive study of the subject for a generation.

 Phyllis Grosskurth was in later life professor emerita at the University of Toronto, and in 2000 was made an Officer of the Order of Canada.
 In 2002, she was awarded the Order of Ontario.

 She first married Robert Grosskurth, with whom she had two sons and a daughter.
 Following their divorce she was married from 1968 to 1978 to Mavor Moore.
 In her later years she was married to Robert McMullan.

-She died on August 2, 2015 in Toronto.
+She died on August 2, 2015, in Toronto.